hashicorp/terraform-provider-azurerm/website/docs/d/virtual_machine_scale_set.html.markdown

 `network_profile` exports the following:

-* `name` - The the name of the network interface configuration.
+* `name` - The name of the network interface configuration.
-* `primary` - Indicates whether network interfaces created from the network interface configuration will be the primary NIC of the VM.
+* `primary` - Whether network interfaces created from the network interface configuration will be the primary NIC of the VM.
 * `ip_configuration` - An ip_configuration block as documented below.
-* `accelerated_networking` - The whether to enable accelerated networking or not.
-Defaults to `false`.
+* `accelerated_networking` - Whether to enable accelerated networking or not.
 * `dns_settings` - A dns_settings block as documented below.
 * `ip_forwarding` - Whether IP forwarding is enabled on this NIC.
-Defaults to `false`.
-* `network_security_group_id` - The the identifier for the network security group.
+* `network_security_group_id` - The identifier for the network security group.

 `dns_settings` exports the following: